 The quintessential pin-up shape is the classic hourglass figure, with the waist being much smaller than the bust or hips.
-In the Gibson Girl era, that figure was achieved through the use of corsets, bustles, and hoopskirts.
-In the 1930s through 50’s, girdles, bullet bras, and waist cinchers were used.
+In the Gibson Girl era, that figure was achieved through the use of corsets, bustles, and petticoats.
+In the 1930s through 50s, girdles, bullet bras, and waist cinchers were used.

-Though modern day clothing really isn’t cut to accommodate pin-up lingerie, these retro underpinnings are essential if you prefer to wear vintage fashions.
-Without pieces like girdles and slips, your vintage clothing simply won’t have the right shape, and the entire look will seem “off” as a result.
+Though modern day clothing really isn’t cut to accommodate pin-up lingerie, retro underpinnings are essential if you prefer to wear vintage (or vintage-inspired) fashions.
+Without pieces like girdles and slips, your vintage clothing simply won’t have the right shape or drape, and the entire look will seem “off” as a result.

 Essential Pin-up Lingerie

-- Girdles — Girdles smooth, shape, and support…giving a firm, tight look under clothing.
-In the old days, a woman was not considered respectable if she left the house without her girdle, and in some parts of the country, that’s still true today (I grew up in Georgia, and clearly remember shopping with my Mom for my very first girdle as a teenager).
-Girdles are sold by your waist size, and as a general rule, if your hips are 10″ or more larger than your waist, you’ll want to go up one size.
-Readers with slimmer frames may want to opt for a traditional 6-strap garter belt instead of a girdle, while those who need more tummy control (instead of hip and bottom shaping) will want to look for a waist cincher.
-Kiss Me Deadly and Rago make some of the best girdles in the world, and What Katie Did makes my favorite garter belts.
+- Girdles — Girdles smooth, shape, and support… giving a firm, “tight” look under clothing.
+In the old days, a woman was not considered respectable if she left the house without her girdle, and in some parts of the country, that’s still true today (I grew up in Georgia, and remember buying my very first girdle as a teenager).
+Girdles are sold by your waist size, and as a general rule, if your hips are 10″ or more larger than your waist, you’ll want to consider going up one size.
+Readers who are less interested in shapewear may want to opt for a traditional six-strap garter belt instead of a girdle, while those who prefer more tummy control (instead of hip and bottom shaping) will want to look for a waist cincher.
+All of the brands mentioned so far also make girdles.
+In addition to those, look at Kiss Me Deadly, Coco’s Retro Closet, and Dark Ladies Wear.

-- Fully-fashioned stockings — Pantyhose weren’t invented until the 1960’s, and while there are images of vintage pin-ups in fishnet tights, the definitive pin-up look requires stockings.
-But not just any stocking…authentic fully-fashioned stockings.
+- Fully-fashioned stockings — Pantyhose weren’t invented until the 1960s, and while there are images of vintage pin-ups in fishnet tights, the definitive pin-up look requires stockings.
+But I’m not just referring to any stocking, I’m talking authentic fully-fashioned stockings.
 Unlike modern day hosiery, which is knitted in the shape of a tube, fully fashioned stockings are knitted flat.
-Afterward, the two sides are sewn together to form a fully-functional backseam (as opposed to the purely decorative backseam on most nylons).
+Afterwards, the two sides are sewn together to form a fully-functional backseam (as opposed to the purely decorative backseam on most nylons).
 The two trademarks of a fully-fashioned stockings are the keyhole at the back of the welt and the fancy heel at the back of the foot.
 Because fully-fashioned stockings are made with 100% nylon and have no stretch, they’re purchased according to the height and shoe size of the wearer.
-My favorite stockings brand is Cervin, which you can purchase from Hepburn & Leigh.
+My personal favorite brand for stockings is Cervin, which you can purchase from StockingsHQ.
 I also like the fancy vintage stockings from Kay Marel (though readers who are taller than about 5’6″ aren’t a good candidate for them).

 - Slips — Thanks to vintage-inspired shows like Mad Men, the slip is experiencing a resurgence in popularity.
-While the slip’s main wardrobe function is to provide an extra layer for thin, rough, or sheer fabrics, it’s also a remarkably sexy piece of bedroom wear that flatters almost every woman.
-In fact, The Boyfriend’s favorite kind of lingerie for me to wear is a lacy, satiny full sip.
-My favorite slips come from Farr West, and Lingerie Addicts on a budget will want to visit their e-bay outlet store, where I’ve purchased nearly half a dozen slips so far.
+While the slip’s main wardrobe function is to provide an extra layer for thin, rough, or sheer fabrics, it’s also a remarkably effective piece of boudoir attire.
+I love to wear vintage slips as nightgowns, and they’re incredibly easy to find (not to mention inexpensive) on both ebay and Etsy.
+Interestingly enough, Amazon also stocks slips.

 How to Keep Your Pin-Up Lingerie Looking New

-1) Hosiery Gloves–I’ve got to get a little stern here because this is serious business.
+1) Hosiery Gloves — I’ve got to get a little stern here because this is serious business.
 If you wear stockings, you must own a set of hosiery gloves.
 No excuses.
 Nylon is incredibly delicate, and the slightest hint of a hangnail will rip your stockings to shreds (ask me how I know this).
 Save yourself the heartache of tearing your favorite stockings by buying a pair (or three!) of hosiery gloves.
-I buy mind for $3.95 at Stocking Showcase.
+I buy mine for $2.95 at Stocking Showcase.

-2) Lingerie Wash–It goes without saying that you’re special pin-up lingerie should not be subjected to the tortures of a washing machine.
+2) Lingerie Wash — It goes without saying that your special pin-up lingerie should not be subjected to the ravages of a washing machine.
 The material is far too fragile, and you’ll wind up with a bunch of expensive rags at the end.
 But just soaking them in your sink in regular hand soap isn’t enough either.
 True lingerie addicts know to use a dedicated lingerie wash for their intimates.
 I recommend Forever New for bras, knickers, and garter belts and Hosiery Mate for stockings.
 Together, they’re less than $30, but they could literally save you hundreds.